| Document Number: | WG14 N1269 |

 To lock a mutex call

-or
+mtx_timedlock or

-.
+mtx_trylock.
 To

 unlock a mutex call

-Use a value of type once_flag
+Use a value of type once_flag,

-initialized to the value ONCE_FLAG_INIT
+initialized to the value ONCE_FLAG_INIT,

 to ensure that a function is called exactly once by passing

-a function pointer and the address of the once_flag
+a function pointer and the address of the once_flag object

-to call_once
+to call_once.

-Use the functions and types with the prefix tss
+Use the functions and types with the prefix tss to manage

 thread-specific storage.